-Sweat is not fat crying, it is your body crying.
+Sweat is not fat crying, it is your muscles and organs crying.

 By Sam Yang - Get similar updates here

 Just as it would be inappropriate to gauge a therapy session on how much you've cried, the same rule applies to sweat and working out.
 Some people react to stimuli by sweating, some people sweat regardless.
 Some can get their heat rates up without sweating, while others will sweat profusely no matter the ease of the activity.
 It would be irrational to assume someone who is always crying to be emotionally healthy, just as it would be to assume someone who is always sweating is physically fit.
 (In fact, excessive sweating can be a sign of health issues.)

 Fool's Gold: Obvious Choices Can Lead to Uneducated Decisions